Emissions and Energy Use

 Water

-In 2023, Lincoln’s water use caused about 10 tCO2e.
-The college is committed to reducing water use where possible and has various water-saving devices installed throughout college and is collecting rainwater for watering the gardens.
+In 2024, Lincoln’s water use caused about 6 tCO2e.
+The college is committed to reducing water use where possible and has various water-saving devices installed throughout the college and is collecting rainwater for watering the gardens.

 Waste

-All our dry mixed recycling, food recycling, general waste, and glass recycling is weighed on collection at our Main Site, Bear Lane, Museum Road, Little Clarendon Street and the sports ground, allowing us to track our waste monthly.
+All our dry mixed recycling, food recycling, general waste, and glass recycling are weighed on collection at our Main Site, Bear Lane, Museum Road, Little Clarendon Street and the sports ground, allowing us to track our waste monthly.
 We also collect waste weights for junk and WEEE waste.
-In 2023 we had more than 75 tonnes of waste, as visible in the graph below.
+In 2024 we had more than 90 tonnes of waste, as visible in the graph below.
+We are investigating the increase in total waste internally and with our waste providers.

-Emissions from our weighed waste caused 1.57 tCO2e downstream emissions in 2023.
-These emissions figures only account for waste collection, as emissions from recycling are taken account for in procurement in the government’s conversion figures.
+Emissions from our weighed waste caused 0.57 tCO2e downstream emissions in 2024.
+These emissions figures only account for waste collection, as emissions from recycling are taken into account in procurement in the government's conversion figures.
 While this is less than a tenth of a percent of our total emissions, we are nonetheless committed to reducing this as it has wider impacts in terms of resource use and pollution.

 Procurement